Stuart Brannon Cameo in Skinners of Goldfield Series

 “What if there’s outlaws chasin’ him?
 Remember the book Stuart Brannon Ambush at Outlaw Cave?”

-“I seem to have forgotten that one.”
 Dola shoved him out the door.
 “Go find your sister and get her back here.
 She’s in real trouble.”

-Tommy-Blue stalled on the boardwalk, calling back into the restaurant.
+Tommy-Blue stalled on the boardwalk.
 “That’s the one where Stuart Brannon hides in the back of the cave down in Mexico while Trevor and them highwaymen are squattin’ in the front of the cave talkin’ about a plot to hold up the bank.
 Brannon pounces on them, and there’s a big gunfight inside the cave.
 He kills ever’ one of them and only has a slight wound to his non-shootin’ arm.
 Then he discovers that the ricocheting bullets uncovered a gold vein in the side of the cave.
 He tells that poor Mexican family about the gold ‘cause him bein’ a foreigner, he can’t have it.
 They go mine the gold and become quite wealthy and buy a large hacienda just across the border from Douglas and decide to raise white-faced Herefords.”

 “Tommy-Blue!” she glared down her narrow nose at him.

-“And I’ll tell Mr. Brannon that my mama wants to see him real, real bad.”
+“I know, I know, go find Corrie Lou.
+And I’ll tell Mr. Brannon that my mama wants to see him real, real bad.”

 Although there was still plenty of light from the descending sun, electric lights were on when Dola entered the cafe.
 An aroma of roast, soapy water, and alkali dust hung in the air.
 At the biggest table near the kitchen door sat an older gray-haired man in an ill-fitting three-piece wool suit.
 White shirt buttoned at the neck, he wore no tie.
 Battered Stetson shoved back on his head.
 Clean-shaven face square-jawed, deeply tanned, and highly wrinkled.
 His eyebrows were a thick, bushy gray.